johlar/poddy/README.md

 # Poddy - CLI Podcast Downloader

+**NOTE!
+Poddy is still in BETA.
+Semantic versioning is not enforced and non-backwards compatible changes may be released at any time.**

 This command line tool downloads podcast episodes from an RSS feed.

 I originally made Poddy for my own use to help me archive my favorite podcasts.
 I'm hoping it might be useful for other data hoarders out there! 📦📚